BoKwokProjectA/agencyflow-wordpress/README.md

 ## Custom Theme

-- `add_theme_support()` for the title tag, featured images and HTML5 markup
+- `add_theme_support()` for the title tag, featured images, HTML5 markup and automatic feed links, plus a cropped `agencyflow-card` image size
 - One registered menu location, with a PHP fallback so the header is never empty
 - Assets loaded with `wp_enqueue_style()` and `wp_enqueue_script()`, with a
   version string for cache busting and a declared dependency between the two stylesheets
-- Scripts enqueued **conditionally** — the filter script only loads on the projects archive, the enquiry script only on the contact page
+- Scripts enqueued **conditionally** — weather and featured-project loading on the front page, filtering on project archives/taxonomy pages, and enquiry handling on the contact page
 - `wp_localize_script()` passes the REST base URL and a nonce from PHP into JavaScript, so neither is hardcoded
 - Two filters, `excerpt_length` and `excerpt_more`, alongside the actions — the